muhammad-tamim/react-notes/README.md

 # useState()
 In React, normal variables don’t trigger re-renders when they change.
 To show dynamic data that changes over time, we have to use a rect hooks called  useState.

   - A React Hook is a built-in function that lets functional components use React features without writing a class.
+All react hooks start with "use" like (useState, useEffect etc)

-useState is a React Hook that lets you store a value in a state variable.
-When the state variable changes (using its stateFunction), React re-renders the component to show the new UI.
+useState is a React Hook that stores a value that can change over time.
+When we update the value using its setter function, React re-renders the component to show the new value in the UI.

 syntax:
 ```const [stateVariable, setStateFunction] = useState(initialValue);```